Ritual ceremonies of the Imperial Palace: Ritual ceremonies of the imperial family

 Ritual Ceremonies of the Imperial Palace describes various Rituals related to the Emperor (the Emperor and the Imperial Family).
 Of these, ceremonies related to the Emperor can be divided into two categories: national acts as stipulated in Article 7 of the Japanese Constitution, and official acts that do not fall under this category.
+These ritual performances also are strikingly similar to Hindu personal sacraments, called Samskara, they involve a bathing ceremony, naming ceremony, first outing and the wedding ceremony.